nolenphya/retweet-bot/README.md

 pip install textblob
 pip install tweepy
 ```
 Download the retweet-bot folder.
 Set it as your working directory in whatever environment you're using.
-Start retweeting by typing:
+Start retweeting by typing in your terminal:

 ```bash
 Python retweet.py